-This is how the WirtshausWiesn runs in Munich's inns
+This is how the WirtshausWiesn ran in Munich's inns

-The WirtshausWiesn will be held again this year - for the fourth time in a row and for the second time in parallel with the Oktoberfest.
-From September 16 to October 3, 2023, there will be a Oktoberfest atmosphere in around 40 Munich restaurants.
+The WirtshausWiesn was held again this year - for the fourth time in a row and for the second time in parallel with the Oktoberfest.
+From September 16 to October 3, 2023, there was an Oktoberfest atmosphere in around 40 Munich restaurants.

 "All of Munich is Wiesn!" - Oktoberfest and WirtshausWiesn again at the same time

-In 2023, the motto will once again be "Welcome to the Oktoberfest AND to the WirtshausWiesn!"
-Due to the positive response, the campaign of the Association of Munich City Center Innkeepers will again take place parallel to the Oktoberfest this year.
-The WirtshausWiesn not only creates a Oktoberfest atmosphere on the Theresienwiese, but also in the 40 or so participating Munich inns and beer gardens - and that's why the official motto is also: "All of Munich is Wiesn!"
+In 2023, the motto was once again "Welcome to the Oktoberfest AND to the WirtshausWiesn!"
+Due to the positive response, the campaign of the Association of Munich City Center Innkeepers again took place parallel to the Oktoberfest.
+The WirtshausWiesn not only created an Oktoberfest atmosphere on the Theresienwiese, but also in the 40 or so participating Munich inns and beer gardens - and that's why the official motto was also: "All of Munich is Wiesn!"

 Oktoberfest feeling with decoration, food, drink and music

-In 2023, the Munich breweries' specially brewed Oktoberfest beer will once again be served.
-The guest rooms of the pubs will once again be decorated in a way typical of the Oktoberfest, for example with gingerbread hearts and fresh hops, reminiscent of the fragrant decorations in the festival tents.
-There will be Bavarian delicacies from the Oktoberfest menu from the tents and, of course, fresh Wiesn beer on tap in mugs.
+In 2023, the Munich breweries' specially brewed Oktoberfest beer was served.
+The guest rooms of the pubs were decorated in a way typical of the Oktoberfest, for example with gingerbread hearts and fresh hops, reminiscent of the fragrant decorations in the festival tents.
+There were Bavarian delicacies from the Oktoberfest menu from the tents and, of course, fresh Wiesn beer on tap in mugs.

-And what would the Oktoberfest feeling be without music - which also plays in the pubs and beer gardens.
-There are not only traditional sounds, also young Bavarian music is represented.
-Swaying is desired!
-Of course, it's best to wear Dirndl or Lederhosen.
+And what would the Oktoberfest feeling be without music - which also played in the pubs and beer gardens.
+There were not only traditional sounds, also young Bavarian music was represented.

 On the way to becoming a new tradition: the WirtshausWiesn now takes place every year